scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 The answers to these questions can be found in [Key Concepts](#key) and [Deployments](#deploy), respectively.

 Another RFC that must be mentioned in the context of this draft is {{RFC5218}}, "What Makes for a Successful Protocol?".
 SCION fulfils most factors that contribute to the success of a protocol, as described in section 2.1 of the RFC.
 This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source code availability.
 More importantly, SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.
+COMMENT: in the context of this draft  --> in the context of this document (hopefully, it won't be a draft forever ;)
+COMMENT: "and mainstream implementation of SCION is possible, too" ---> and comprises multiple implementations, both open and closed source.
+As existing SCION implementations are easily portable, adoption in mainstream platform is also possible.

+The emergence of multiple SCION implementations and early deployments highlighted the need for standardization.
-To conclude: The time is ripe to take SCION to the IETF, in order to contribute to the important discussion regarding path-aware networking, and to make a first step towards standardization.
+The time is therefore ripe to take SCION to the IETF, in order to contribute to the important discussion regarding path-aware networking.
+COMMENT: maybe we can also mention "SCION addressed fundamental issues in inter-domain routing"

 ## SCION Overview